Fare: Steak house

 The bar is appealing to high roller sportsmen with three flat-screen monitors, and a tequila sunrise back light that comes through the openings of the huge wine rack behind the bar.

 However, Bobby Flay Steakhouse falls below the top tier steakhouses such as Morton's and Ruth's Chris who use USDA Prime beef.
 USDA choice, a grade down from USDA Prime, is served at Bobby Flay Steakhouse.
+For food quality, a Star is lost because of the absence of USDA Prime beef.

 Note: USDA Prime is the superior grade with exceptional tenderness, juiciness, flavor and fine texture.
 It has the highest degree of fat marbling and is derived from younger beef.
 That's why Prime is generally featured at the most exclusive upscale steakhouse restaurants.